 Using a QMS can make your company very attractive to your potential customers.
 It confirms that the promises made by your sales and marketing function can be more than adequately fulfilled by your operational capacity.
 Other important benefits include:

-- Consistency – companies that use a QMS have a very clearly defined process for manufacturing products or delivering services that allows them to cope with staff changes, breakdowns and even finding new outsource partners.
+Companies that use a QMS have a very clearly defined process for manufacturing products or delivering services that allows them to cope with staff changes, breakdowns and even finding new outsource partners.
 Because documentation is a key factor in the QMS, the information is readily available to deal with changes.
 The company is no longer reliant on individual skill and knowledge.

-- Reduction in failures – a good QMS should have an inbuilt reviewing process.
+A good QMS should have an inbuilt reviewing process.
 Should a problem occur in a process, or if a customer is not satisfied with a service, then the errors that have led to this failure can be identified and the causes examined.
 From the findings, the systems can be updated to prevent similar issues in the future.

-- Prequalification for new business – a QMS such as ISO 9001 demonstrates your competency to new businesses and markets.
+A QMS such as ISO 9001 demonstrates your competency to new businesses and markets.
 Many types of organisation, from those that work in the public sector through to international corporations, will take your QMS as a mark of trust.
 Make sure you get certification through the appropriate channels, such as a UKAS accredited provider to maximise this benefit.

-- Evidence-based change – without clear results and statistics deciding what changes to make in a business is complete guesswork.
+Without clear results and statistics deciding what changes to make in a business is complete guesswork.
 A QMS will generate a real picture of operational weak points and frailties.
 It will provide the data that is required in order to reflect and inform meaningful change within the business.

-- Continual improvement – going forward, a QMS will provide a business with a simple framework for implementing change within procedures, complete with a full documentation process that allows businesses to plot the evolution of different approaches.
+Going forward, a QMS will provide a business with a simple framework for implementing change within procedures, complete with a full documentation process that allows businesses to plot the evolution of different approaches.
 The continual refinement of the system allows organisations to pursue excellence at every level.

-- Customer satisfaction – ultimately every business needs to serve the customer.
+Ultimately every business needs to serve the customer.
 It may be a maxim of business, but the customer is the most important entity in any relationship.
 By using a QMS you are making a statement about your reliability and ability to deliver on your contractual responsibilities to your customer.

 Why should you choose ISO 9001 as your QMS?